cuiyongbo/hello-world/my_wiki/programmer_note/python/python_function_basics.rst

 in a ``global`` statement), although they may be referenced.

-The actual parameters (arguments) to a function call are introduced in the local symbol table of the called function when it is called; thus, **arguments are passed using call by value.**
+The actual parameters (arguments) to a function call are introduced in the local symbol table of the called function when it is called; thus, **arguments are passed by value.**
 When a function calls another function, a new local symbol table is created for that call.

 A function definition introduces the function name in the current symbol table.
 The value